muhtasim24/Flix/README.md

 <img src="YOUR_GIF_URL_HERE" width=250><br>

 ### Notes
-- Got a empty black screen once I implemented the Tab View Controller
+- App would display an empty black screen once I implemented the Tab View Controller
 - Fixed it by noticing the initial arrow pointing to Navigation Controller when it should be pointing to the Tab View Controller